DeMarcoLab/imp_preprocessing_pipelines/README.md

     apt-get install nginx

+or on MAC:

+    brew install nginx

 and add the config file at /etc/nginx/sites-available/ with a symlink to /etc/nginx/sites-enabled/.
 Edit the config file to point to the folder you want to serve.
 Use

     service nginx start

 to start, restart if you made changes to the config file, and stop to stop.
 Note: This should only be used as long as you want to look at the files in your browser and stopped afterwards.
+Of course, other services will work as well, but have to be correctly configured, refer to the nginx config to get an idea of what is necessary.

 <h5>Folder structure</h5>
 Please look at the two examples to understand the required folder structure.
 The two images below also illustrate the structure.